mahesh-panchal/nf-core_modules_demo/README.md

 can be seen by following their respective links. nf-core provides a software package `nf-core` (via `conda` or `pip`) that provides tools to aid using nf-core modules, among other things.

+To start using an nf-core module, some conditions need to be satisfied.
+1. The directory you're installing to must have a `main.nf` script.
+1. The directory you're installing to must have a  `nextflow.config`.
+1. The `nextflow.config` must contain a `manifest` block with the `name` and `homePage` parameters set.
+1. The directory you're installing to must have a `modules` directory.
+1. `nextflow` must be available in the `PATH` of the current environment.

 Modules available in the nf-core modules repository can be listed using
 ```bash
 nf-core modules list